 Galatea is an immersive reading app that takes a story and makes it into living, breathing thing!
 Galatea is doing something different guys, they add music and sound effects to the story.
 It’s like watching a movie in your head, I swear! 🎬

-In order for ALPHA to have this chance, I have to remove all but the very first three chapters of the story 😪 But don’t fret because ALPHA is being RELEASED ON JUNE 25TH, 2021 on GALATEA!!!
+In order for ALPHA to have this chance, I have to remove all but the very first three chapters of the story 😪 But don’t fret because ALPHA is now on GALATEA!!!

 * * *